vjda/nexus3-casc-cli/README.md

 This is what each argument does:

-* `--local`: search for your `KUBECONFIG` location (by default at `~/.kube/config`) and get the current k8s cluster connection
+* `--local`: searches for your `KUBECONFIG` location (by default at `~/.kube/config`) and gets the current k8s cluster connection
 * `--resource both --namespace nexus`: find secrets and configmaps in namespace `nexus`
-* `--label nexus3casc --label-value active`: filter secrets and configmpas which have the label `nexus3casc: active`
+* `--label nexus3casc --label-value active`: filter secrets and configmaps which have the label `nexus3casc: active`
-* `--watch`: watch for changes in those resources.
+* `--watch`: watches for changes in those resources.
 If one of their yaml contents are updated, then it will configure Nexus again
-* `--refresh-period 10`: search for changes every 10 seconds
+* `--refresh-period 10`: searches for changes every 10 seconds

 You can type `pipenv run nexus3casc --help` to get help.